mfaani/mfaani/content/posts/swift/some-vs-any/index.md

 - `anyWhileGuaranteeingTypeRelationship_and_HoldingAFixedConcreteType`
 - `somy`

-I specicially left Apple's jargon of "opaque", "existential", "boxed" out of this conversation as they often make it hard to understand.
+I specicially left Apple's jargon of "opaque", "existential", "boxed", "type erasure" out of this post as they often make it hard to understand.
+That said I recommend figuring those out once you read this post.

-For a more detailed analysis of their differences see [Embrace Swift Generics - WWDC 2022](https://developer.apple.com/wwdc22/110352)
+A good place to start for the detailed analysis of their differences see [Embrace Swift Generics - WWDC 2022](https://developer.apple.com/wwdc22/110352)